jevy/personal-llm-cloud/README.md

 # Running it

 1. Stand up the machine: `terraform apply -var-file="secrets.tfvars"`
+2. Make a vault and add a tailscale key:
-2. Setup the machine: `ansible-playbook ansible/setup_infra.yml`
+2. `ansible-playbook main.yml --ask-vault-pass`